 The combination of wood and metal have long been pivotal in the construction of modern advancements.
 The two have been primary building materials in homes, ships and the first airplanes, solidifying their amalgamation in our daily lives, whether its realized or not.
-With current popular interior design trends like modern style, mid-century modern, minimalist style, Scandinavian style, industrial style, contemporary style and urban style, the combination of wood and metal has been transported from strictly industrial to trendy and chic.
+With current popular interior design trends like modern style, mid-century modern, minimalist style, Scandinavian style, Japandi style, industrial style, contemporary style and urban style, the combination of wood and metal have been transported from strictly industrial to trendy and chic.

 Metal can be brought into the woodshop in more ways than just nails and screws.
 There are several metals that woodworkers can utilize in their small-scale and large-scale projects, each with different properties that are important to consider.
 Ferrous metals contain iron, while nonferrous metals do not.
 They have various factors that distinguish their differences including weight, strength, and price.
 These metals include: